 Stepping UP promotes digital literacy in subjects that enhance peoples’ work and home lives.
-Partnering with 50 libraries and community training centres throughout New Zealand has created greater community outreach and outcomes.
-The curriculum consists of 31 digital steps with each step taking two hours to complete.
+Partnering with over 50 libraries and community training centres throughout New Zealand has created greater community outreach and outcomes.
+We offer 31 different topic-focused modules with each taking two hours to complete.

 Stepping UP began in 2009 as a partnership between the Trust and Microsoft’s Unlimited Potential programme.
 Since 2012, all Computers in Homes graduates have been invited to participate in four digital steps to continue their digital learning journey.
 Altogether, 1,315 individuals participated in Stepping UP in 2014-15, over 850 in 2015-2016, and over 900 in the first 7 months of 2016.